URI-CSC/212-fall-2020/labs/lab-3/readme.md

 ## [6.
 Submission](#1-introduction)

-You will submit your lab-3.cpp file that contains your solution to all questions to Gradescope.
+You will submit your lab-3.cpp file that contains your code solutions & answers.txt that contains your answers to all questions to Gradescope.